 Los Angeles is composed of 272 distinct neighborhoods—and that’s not even counting all the nearby cities in LA County (Malibu, Culver City, etc.), that are basically neighborhoods themselves.

-That’s why we’ve created this handy guide to help you decide where in LA you should stay.
+That’s why, with some local help, we’ve created this guide to help you decide where to stay in LA.
 It contains the pros and cons of some of LA’s most popular neighborhoods and surrounding towns, including walkability ratings, safety considerations, and transportation options.
-Any questions after reading?
-Send us a message!

 With a solid hipster vibe and easy access to four freeways (the 5, the 2, the 110, and the 101) LA’s Echo Park neighborhood consistently tops lists of the best neighborhoods in Los Angeles.